mjb6967/CKdpsApp/README.md

 **Q: Why no damage showing?**
 A: Make sure Combat Meter is enabled in-game (Ring Menu).
 Logs only write after leaving combat.

+**Q: Why are my crit/heavy rates wrong?**
+A: Some skills can't crit or heavy.
+Go to Skill Settings tab and mark them — the rates will adjust.

 **Q: Party mode not connecting?**
 A: Disable and re-enable Party Broadcasting to refresh your Discord login.

+**Q: Drag-and-drop not working?**
+A: Make sure you're on v0.19 or later.
+Earlier versions had a bug.

 **Q: Windows blocks the download?**
 A: Click "Keep" or "More info" → "Run anyway".
 This is normal for unsigned apps.

+**Q: How do I reset my data?**
+A: Delete `encounters.json`, `skill_settings.json`, and `weapon_config.json` next to the exe.

 ---